IoannisNezis/Qlue-ls/README.md

 Quickly jump to the next or previous important location in the query.

+## ❓ operation identification

+Determine if a operation is a query or update.

 # ⚙️  Configuration

 Qlue-ls can be configured through a `qlue-ls.toml` or `qlue-ls.yml` file.